Ouseburn Valley: Cultural development

 The lower Ouseburn Valley had fallen into disuse and dereliction by the mid-twentieth century, but its industrial heritage had left many large buildings which, since the 1970s, have increasingly been utilised as creative workspaces by artists, musicians and performers.
 From 1996, a development trust (the Ouseburn Trust), in partnership with the local authority, has led the area's regeneration as a cultural hotspot.
 This has been so successful that Ouseburn is now marketed as a trendy place to live.

 The area is now a hub for the arts and creative industries, and is home to the Biscuit Factory (open gallery), the Mushroom Works (open first weekend of the month), Testhouse 5 (appointment only), North Grange Glass (stained glass gallery and cafe), 36 Lime Street and Cobalt Studios.
 The Valley is also the home of Seven Stories, the national centre for children's books.

 The Byker Bridge, from the valley floor, with the Byker Viaduct and the Ouseburn Viaduct behind it.
 The Ouseburn city farm seen in front of them is on the line of Hadrian's Wall, no longer extant in this location.

 The Ouseburn Trust remains a landlord and developer in the Valley, and seeks to involve people in the heritage and regeneration of the area through its programme of free walks, talks and volunteering activities.

+Ouseburn Farm was founded in 1976 in the valley as a city farm to give children green space and experience with animals and plants.